 On top of all that, remember that these sunglasses need to fit under your helmet.
 Anything that sticks out too far from your face could be a problem.
 Cycling glasses that have straight back temples tend to be compatible with most helmets.

 Like all sunglasses, you will be able to find cycling ones in three different frame types: full-frame, half-frame, and frame-less.
-For bike riding, half-frames are often the way to go.
+For bike riding, half-frames are a good option.
 Full-frame glasses may obstruct your vision, especially when the lower part hovers within your eye line.
 Frame-less options are obviously the most lightweight, but can also be the most fragile.

 For some, the ones that sit close to the eyes feel safer.
 For others, having that extra space between the sunglasses and their eyes increases their field of vision.